Computers and Printers for Public Use

 The library offers free computer instruction to the public.
 Topics cover basics in the use of the mouse and keyboard, searching the Internet, e-mail and selected Microsoft Office applications.
 Check the Library's Computer Class schedule for more information.

 Internet access is available to all library users.
-VAPLD does not monitor or control the information available on the Internet and is not responsible for its content, quality, or use.
-Parents of minor children are reminded that the library does not control access points on the Internet or restrict children's use of the Internet.
+The Library does not monitor or control the information available on the Internet and is not responsible for its content, quality, or use.
+Parents of minor children are reminded that the library does not filter or control information on the Internet or restrict children's use of the Internet.
 View the Library's Internet Access Policy for more information.

-The library provides Wireless Internet access for laptop computers, PDAs and other equipment without a physical cable connection.
+The library provides Wireless Internet access for patron devices.
 See below for specific information on using the Library's wireless network.

-Vernon Area Public Library District cardholders may also access these databases and other resources from home by clicking on Research Databases.
-For assistance, contact the Adult or Youth Services departments at 847-634-3650.
+Vernon Area Public Library District cardholders may also access these databases and other resources from home by clicking on Premium Resources.
+For assistance, contact the Adult or Youth Services department at 847-634-3650.

 Wireless Internet Access